 We must do what many Black socialists and communists and radicals have done throughout history, which is to stare into the abyss of our current moment and not revert to “romanticized” answers to our problems.
 The stakes are too high.

 “For me, this movement is life or death,” Battle stated.

 We want to hear what you think.
 Contact us at email@example.com.

 Sudip Bhattacharya is a writer, whose pieces have appeared in various outlets ranging from CNN Politics to The Aerogram to Regeneration.
-Co-chair of the Central Jersey DSA, he is also pursuing a PhD in Political Science at Rutgers University, with a focus on building Left political coalitions among Black, Latin and Asian Americans.
+He is also pursuing a PhD in Political Science at Rutgers University, with a focus on building Left political coalitions among Black, Latin and Asian Americans.